glennhickey/teHmm/README.md

      LTRLEFT  LastzTermini  LTerm  1

 This will have the effect of renormalizing all other emissions of LTRLEFT on this track to 0.

+### Segmenting the Genome

+By default, the HMM emits a state for each base of the target genomic region.
+Performance can be substantially increased, at least in theory, by pre-segmenting the data so that states are emitted for multi-base blocks.
+These blocks should contain a minimal amount of variation across all tracks within them.
+A tool, segmentTracks.py,  is included to use a simple heuristic to generate a segment from some input tracks.
+It can be used in conjunction with the `--segments` option of teHmmTrain.py and teHmmEval.py to switch from a base-level model to a segment-level model.
+For example, we could modify the train and eval commands from the example above:

+	segmentTracks.py tracks.xml ltrfinder_all.bed segments.bed
+	teHmmTrain.py tracks.xml ltrfinder_all.bed ltrfinder.hmm --supervised --segments segments.bed
+	teHmmEval.py tracks.xml ltrfinder.hmm segments.bed --bed predictions.bed --segments

 Complete List of Tools Included (contents of /bin)
 =====